Klipper3d/klipper/docs/Example_Configs.md

 ## Guidelines

-1. Use an appropriate config filename:
 1. Select the appropriate config filename prefix:
    1. The `printer` prefix is used for stock printers sold by a mainstream manufacturer.
    2. The `generic` prefix is used for a 3d printer board that may be used in many different types of printers.
    3. The `kit` prefix is for 3d printers that are assembled according to a widely used specification.
 These "kit" printers are generally distinct from normal "printers" in that they are not sold by a manufacturer.
    4. The `sample` prefix is used for config "snippets" that one may copy-and-paste into the main config file.
    5. The `example` prefix is used to describe printer kinematics.
       This type of config is typically only added along with code for a new type of printer kinematics.
 2. All example configuration files must end in a `.cfg` suffix.
 The `printer` config files must end in a year followed by `.cfg` (eg, `-2019.cfg`).
 In this case, the year is an approximate year the given printer was sold.
 3. Do not use spaces or other unusual characters in the config filename.
 The filename should contain only characters `A-Z`, `a-z`, `0-9`, `-`, and `.`.
-2. Klipper must be able to start `printer`, `generic`, and `kit` example config file without error.
+4. Klipper must be able to start `printer`, `generic`, and `kit` example config file without error.
 These config files should be added to the [test/klippy/printers.test](../test/klippy/printers.test) regression test case.
 Add new config files to that test case in the appropriate section and in alphabetical order within that section.
-3. The example configuration should be for the "stock" configuration of the printer.
+5. The example configuration should be for the "stock" configuration of the printer.
 (There are too many "customized" configurations to track in the main Klipper repository.)
 Similarly, we only add example config files for printers, kits, and boards that have